-"Abandoned sign" means a sign structure where no sign has been in place for a continuous period of at least 6 months.
+"Abandoned sSign" means a sign structure where no sign has been in place for a continuous period of at least 6 months.

-"A-frame sign" also known as "sandwich board" or "tent sign" means a movable steeply angled sign with two sides that meets at the top in the shape of the letter "A" and is not attached to a structure or the ground.
+"A-frame sSign" also known as "sandwich board" or "tent sign" means a movable steeply angled sign with two sides that meets at the top in the shape of the letter "A" and is not attached to a structure or the ground.

-"Air Blown Sign" A sign that is intended to be inflated by air or other gas.
+"Air Blown Sign" means a sign that is intended to be inflated by air or other gas.

-"Ancillary sign" means any sign allowed by this code, with or without permit, that is not a freestanding, incidental freestanding, wall, roof or projecting sign.
-If allowed within the zoning designation, ancillary signs include, but are not limited to, signs with an area less than 6 square feet, A-frame signs, flags (excluding attention flags), and banners.
+"Ancillary sSign" means any sign allowed by this code, with or without permit, that is not a freestanding, incidental freestanding, wall, roof or projecting sign.
+If allowed within the zoning designation, ancillary signs include, but are not limited to, signs which do not exceed six (6) square feet per sign facewith an area less than 6 square feet, A-frame signs, flags (excluding attention flags), and banners.

-"Attention flag" also known as "flutter," "feather," "teardrop," or "blade," means a pole-supported sign made of fabric, vinyl, or other similar non-rigid material, where one side of the sign is more than three times as long as any other side.
+"Attention fFlag" also known as "flutter," "feather," "teardrop," or "blade," means a pole-supported sign made of fabric, vinyl, or other similar non-rigid material, where one side of the sign is more than three times as long as any other side.